ddiazdom/grlBWT/README.md

 ### Inputs with integer alphabets

 grlBWT assumes by default that the input has a byte alphabet (<256 symbols).
-However, it is also possible to build the BCR BWT of a collection that has an arbitrarily large integer alphabet by using the ``-a/--alphabet`` flag.
+However, it is also possible to build the BCR BWT of a collection that has an arbitrarily large integer alphabet by using the ``-a/--alphabet`` parameter.

 In this case, the program expects the collection to be encoded in a serialized integer vector (the restrictions on the separator symbol remain the same).
-The parameter for the ``a`` flags tells the program the native integer type the input uses.
+The value for ``-a`` tells the program the native integer type the input uses.
 These are all the possible values:

 * 1 : 1-byte cells (uint8_t)